mark-jordanovic-lewis/chatterer/configurableNode/README.md

   - i/o defined by `conductor` function types,
     -  routes data via channels between `worker` and other conductor functions

-### Bootstrapping
-Going to have to build some examples...

 - User defines a set of Conductor and `worker` functions to model their solution
 - functions are injected into Composure to form an async system of processes to handle